Vali-98/ChatterUI/README.md

 #### Building an APK

-Requires Node.js and Android SDK.
+Requires Node.js, Java 17/21 SDK and Android SDK.
 Expo uses EAS to build apps which requires a Linux environment.

 1. Clone the repo.
 2. Rename the `eas.json.example` to `eas.json`.